 The prospect asks for your VPAT.
 “Our what?”, you say.
 If you don’t know what a VPAT is, don’t worry, you’re not alone.
 Companies often learn what a VPAT is at the moment they discover it is necessary for the bidding process.

-What’s a VPAT and Why Worry About It Now Instead of Later
+What’s a VPAT and Why Care About It Now

 A VPAT is a Voluntary Product Accessibility Template.
 It’s how information and communications technology companies document the extent to which their hardware, software, digital content, and user manuals meet accessibility standards.
 Importantly, having a VPAT is also a critical criterion for eligibility to serve government institutions in the United States and around the world.